 Stretch and warm up for at least 5 minutes before exercising

-Keep a water bottle with you and drink before, during, and after your exercise session.
-Providing your body with enough water helps prevent dehydration and the headaches, dizziness, and rapid pulse that come along with it.
-If you feel lightheaded or dizzy, then rest and make sure you replenish your fluids and electrolytes.
+Providing your body with enough water helps prevent dehydration and the headaches, dizziness, and rapid pulse that may come along with it.
+If you feel lightheaded or dizzy, be sure to stop and rest while replenishing your fluids and electrolytes.

 And with all this drinking, remember to go to the bathroom before you exercise as some women experience urinary incontinence after giving birth.

-You may need a pre-workout snack, such as a banana, toast with jelly, or granola bar.
-This will provide a bit of energy as well as help prevent some of the above symptoms like fatigue, headaches, or dizziness.
+You may need a pre-workout snack, such as a banana, toast with jelly, or granola bar.6 This will provide a bit of energy and may help prevent some of the above symptoms like fatigue, headaches, or dizziness.

 Breathe at a comfortable rate

-While exercising, you should be able to talk at a normal conversational pace rather than taking rapid, short, shallow breaths (hyperventilation), which can cause lightheadedness and may result in fainting.
+While exercising, you should be able to talk at a normal conversational pace rather than taking rapid, short, shallow breaths (hyperventilation), which can cause lightheadedness and may result in fainting.38

 Look for postpartum group classes